IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 plt.savefig('CMFR.png', bbox_inches = 'tight')
 plt.show()

-#Load a data file for a reactor with baffles.

 one_baffle_path = 'https://raw.githubusercontent.com/IanStarnes/Barbara-And-Ian/master/Reactor%20Characteristics%20Data/2%20BAFFLES_CMFR.xls'

-#one_baffle_firstrow = epa.notes(one_baffle_path).last_valid_index() + 1
 one_baffle_firstrow = 1
 one_baffle_time_data = (epa.column_of_time(one_baffle_path,one_baffle_firstrow,-1)).to(u.s)
 one_baffle_time_data
 one_baffle_concentration_data = epa.column_of_data(one_baffle_path,one_baffle_firstrow,1,-1,'mg/L')
 one_baffle_concentration_data
-#I noticed that the initial concentration measured by the photometer wasn't
-#zero.
-This suggests that there may have been a small air bubble in the
-#photometer or perhaps there was some other anomoly that was causing the
-#photometer to read a concentration that was higher than was actually present in
-#the reactor.
-To correct for this I subtracted the initial concentration reading
-#from all of the data.
-This was based on the assumption that the concentration
-#measurement error persisted for the entire experiment.#

 one_baffle_concentration_data = one_baffle_concentration_data - one_baffle_concentration_data[0]
 one_baffle_V = 2.25*u.L
 one_baffle_Q = 380 * u.mL/u.min
 one_baffle_theta_hydraulic = (one_baffle_V/one_baffle_Q).to(u.s)
 one_baffle_C_bar_guess = np.max(one_baffle_concentration_data)/2
-#use solver to get the CMFR parameters

 one_baffle_CMFR = epa.Solver_CMFR_N(one_baffle_time_data, one_baffle_concentration_data, one_baffle_theta_hydraulic, one_baffle_C_bar_guess)
 one_baffle_CMFR.C_bar
 one_baffle_CMFR.N
 one_baffle_CMFR.theta.to(u.s)

-#Create the CMFR model curve based on the scipy.optimize curve_fit
-#parameters.
-We do this with dimensions so that we can plot both models and
-#the data on the same graph.
-If we did this in dimensionless space it wouldn't
-#be possible to plot everything on the same plot because the values used to
-#create dimensionless time and dimensionless concentration are different for
-#the two models.
 one_baffle_CMFR_model = (one_baffle_CMFR.C_bar*epa.E_CMFR_N(one_baffle_time_data/one_baffle_CMFR.theta, one_baffle_CMFR.N)).to(u.mg/u.L)

-#use solver to get the advection dispersion parameters
 one_baffle_AD = epa.Solver_AD_Pe(one_baffle_time_data, one_baffle_concentration_data, one_baffle_theta_hydraulic, one_baffle_C_bar_guess)
 one_baffle_AD.C_bar
 one_baffle_AD.Pe